MECLabTUDA/FrOoDo/README.md

 Create new **augmentation** for your dataset| tbd Dataset Adaptation | tbd
 How does the framework works internally?| tbd

+## Future Work

+- Integrated methods
+- Experiment tracking
+- More augmentations, more models, more methods, more ...

 ## References
 [1] Amgad, M., Elfandy, H., Hussein, H., Atteya, L.A., Elsebaie, M.A., Abo Elnasr,